-The disease is distributed worldwide but most common in the temperate and tropical climate.
+The disease is distributed worldwide but is most common in temperate and tropical climates.
 Domestic and wild animals and men are susceptible to the disease.
 Incidence is highest in cattle and lowest in sheep and goats.
 Man is susceptible to all pathogenic serovars found in domestic animals.

-Transmission occurs by the urine splashing, placental or uterine discharge after abortion, infected milk, and infected animals.
-The disease is also transmitted by contaminated soil, water, and feed with the infected animals’ urine, the mucous membrane of the mouth, eye, nose, and vagina, irritated skin.
+Transmission occurs through urine splashing, placental or uterine discharge after abortion, infected milk, and infected animals.
+The disease is also transmitted by contaminated soil, water, and feed with the infected animals’ urine, the mucous membrane of the mouth, eye, nose, and birth canal, and irritated skin.
 Rodents play a vital role in spreading the organism.

 The Economic Effect of Leptospirosis on a Herd